Registration Information (new details for 2017 - please read) and

 "Among the eucalyptus woodlands in New South Wales, Australia, there is 100 acres of land [Wiruna] designated for stargazing.
 Owned by a local astronomy society [the ASNSW], the land has both observation facilities and basic accommodations, though most prefer to camp.
 Each year, the society hosts a "South Pacific Star Party" during which 200 to 400 people convene for a weekend of star watching beneath one of the world's darkest skies." --Forbes.com, 18 June 2008.

-Participants are encouraged to register in advance.
-Advance registration entitles you to take part in the voting for the Astroimaging Competition and to enter you name in the Lucky Prize Draw.
-Registrations normally open in January/February when the online registration page is ready and close about two weeks before the start of the event to allow time to get the T-shirts printed.
+Registration entitles you to take part in the voting for the Astroimaging Competition and to enter you name in the Lucky Prize Draw.
+Registrations normally open in February, when the online registration page is ready, and close a few weeks before the start of the event to allow time to get the T-shirts printed.
 The registration fee covers everything from one overnight stay to the full weekend.
 There are NO DISCOUNTS for short visits.
-SPSP T-shirts may be ordered in advance with registration but, if registering in the last couple of weeks before the star party, we cannot guarantee that we will be able to fill your order.
+SPSP T-shirts may be ordered in advance with registration but, if registering in the last few weeks before the star party, we cannot guarantee that we will be able to fill your order.
 If your pre-ordered T-shirt(s) cannot be supplied, you will receive a refund at the star party.

 Family registration: A "family" consists of up to three related adults and any number of related children.
 Extra adults and friends of the family should register separately.